pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 In `ktlint-official` code style, a function signature is always rewritten to a multiline signature in case the function has 2 or more parameters.
 This number of parameters can be set via `.editorconfig` property `ktlint_function_signature_rule_force_multiline_when_parameter_count_greater_or_equal_than`.

+!!! note
+    Wrapping of parameters is also influenced by the `parameter-list-wrapping` rule.

 === "[:material-heart:](#) Ktlint"

     ```kotlin